We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) relieve inflammation and pain.

 There is no evidence that NSAIDs can effectively treat cough symptoms related to a runny nose.
-However, studies have shown that NSAIDs may be effective in treating other cold symptoms, such as:
+However,

 - ear pain